Load Tests and End-to-End Back-end Analysis

 Profiling or Back-End Analysis

 For example, as a test engineer to a customer, “The system takes 5,000 orders instantly.
-It gets 10 seconds response time and 15% error rate.
+It gets 10 seconds response time and a 15% error rate.
 If you post a result saying “These are out of acceptable values” or even tell them which requests are slowing down; The answer your customer will give you is “I know that too.
 I ran into it during the last campaign period ”.
 The purpose of load testing is to reveal such problems, but the critical thing is to address and eliminate these problems properly.

 Although these tools were originally designed for application error and performance analysis, over time they also gained competence in areas such as client, system and network analysis.

 For example; If you add such an agent to an application that you use MySql in the database, developed with Java on the back-end and Angular on the front, you can see which request takes how long and where it is stuck, how much it responds in total, slow Java code blocks and Sql queries.
-This agent works as a bytecode instrumentation and ensures that real transactions are processed.
+This agent works as bytecode instrumentation and ensures that real transactions are processed.

 I can say that this is the healthiest analysis method.
-While we are running a load test, we are trying to make these analysis in the back-end with one of the APM tools and try to give pinpoint feedback.
+While we are running a load test, we are trying to make these analyses in the back-end with one of the APM tools and try to give pinpoint feedback.
 As an example, “The order step is slow because the SQL running at order completion takes too long to respond.
 It needs to be optimized.” or “Login screens are slow because a web service call is made to this address on the Java side with login and it responds too late.
 No other problems with other calls ”.
 Thus, the load tests that do not give details are very hard to analyze.

 Running Tests Correctly

 It is very important to create the expected environment in order to analyze the application.
-Normally, you can do your analysis with APMs without the need for load testing, but it is critical to prepare in advance for a period like Black-Friday and to do a load test to see what you will encounter before a newly developed feature goes live.
+Normally, you can do your analysis with APMs without the need for load testing, but it is critical to prepare in advance for a period like Black Friday and to do a load test to see what you will encounter before a newly developed feature goes live.

 At first glance, all solutions start with saving and running scenarios in vehicles such as JMeter and Gatling.
 Not wrong for the beginning, but not enough for later.
 While it is possible to run the written tests on a single machine with 500 requests, when a number of 5,000 is reached, they are no longer realistic tests.
 This affects the accuracy of the tests.
 Meanwhile, the maximum number of threads recommended on a single machine is 500.